Main index | Section 1 | 日本語 | Options |

 Multiple instances of this option may be specified;

-the variables will be printed one per line,
+the variables are printed one per line,

 with a blank line for each null or undefined variable.